-Ninety-one cities and towns across Washington have earned the Tree City USA Award.
-Also getting honors are the 11 Tree Line USA Utility Companies and 9 Tree Campus USA Colleges and Universities in the state.
-Tree Campus USA Awards: DNR is pleased to announce that nine institutions of higher education in Washington have been awarded … Continue reading Congrats to our 2017 Tree–USA Partners!
+Ninety-five cities and towns across Washington have earned the Tree City USA Award.
+Also getting honors are the 11 Tree Line USA Utility Companies and nine Tree Campus USA Colleges and Universities in the state.
+Tree Campus USA Awards: DNR is pleased to announce that 10 institutions of higher education in Washington have been awarded … Continue reading Congrats to our 2018 Tree City, Line, & Campus USA Partners!

 Trees are important assets in our communities with well-established economic, environmental, and social benefits; however, trees are vulnerable to negative impacts from construction activities.
 A new seminar from the Washington State Department of Natural Resources’ Urban Forestry Program, “Protecting Trees During Construction,” will provide a review of urban development processes and explore common strategies used … Continue reading 2019 Seminar: Protecting Trees During Construction

 Most kids are in-tree-gued by the idea of climbing up into the limbs of trees.
 Climbing is not only a challenge, but the final destination is a whole new world; a different view, looking down from a green hiding place, peering through leaves and branches at the near-by or beyond.
 Birds, insects, fantastical lighting, a … Continue reading Coordinator’s Corner — March